 Interviewer: We do.
 So, other than OT, do you think there are other services or interventions that could help support your child?

 Interviewee: I feel like there probably are, and sometimes it’s like just ignorance.
 I have recently become aware, honestly, from filling out a form asking if your child has certain, like a list of different services, and I was like, these services exist?
 I didn’t know, I’m finding out about it on a form, that’s crazy, but hey, at least I’m finding out about it.
 There are actually social service things that are to help people transition into adulthood, there are actually things out there for that in our state and our city, and I didn’t know about those things.
-So I think there are the social skills groups for young adults, like learning how to transition, those kind of things I think would be very helpful to her.
+So, I think there are the social skills groups for young adults, like learning how to transition, those kinds of things I think would be very helpful to her.
 I also feel like there are, I don’t know what to call them exactly, but like job advocacy services that help people with disabilities get jobs.
 I feel like that could be super helpful for her, because trying to go through job interviews and explain some of your special needs and whatever, it’s like, I don’t even know how you would do it, I feel a little at a loss myself, like how do you do that, how do you find employers that are willing with people like you?
 I have no idea.
 So I feel like those kind of services, that they are already in contact with employers and they understand the system and they know the laws about disabilities, things like that, I feel like getting connected to that kind of services would be really helpful for her in getting a job and finding what kinds of things she would be good at doing.
 [69:00] What’s an appropriate work environment for her, what does she need to ask for as accommodations, all those kind of things, I don’t even know how to navigate that at this point, so I feel like that would be very helpful.

 Interviewer: Absolutely, yeah.
 Do you think there are gaps in the available services or interventions for young adults like your child?